QAA welcomes new student committee members, what it means for student engagement in quality assurance

 QAA has brought in a new cohort of members to SSAC for the 2025 to 26 academic year.
 QAA describes SSAC as a group that includes students, student representatives, and staff from students’ unions or representative bodies in higher education.
 Its role is to provide strategic advice, guidance, and feedback that shapes QAA's work.

-In the announcement, QAA links the committee’s role to a core principle in UK quality practice: engaging students as active partners in assuring and enhancing the quality of the student learning experience.
-For institutions, that principle lands in very practical places: course and module evaluation, assessment and feedback improvements, and whether students can see a clear line between what they said and what the institution did.
+In the announcement, QAA links the committee's role to a core principle in UK quality practice: engaging students as active partners in assuring and enhancing the quality of the student learning experience, a position explored further in student voice as partnership rather than extraction.
+For institutions, that principle matters most when it becomes visible in practice: course and module evaluation, assessment and feedback improvements, and clear proof that student input led to action.

 "I believe in the power of student voice to shape meaningful change."
 Jessica Sanders, Vice President Education, University of Leeds Students’ Union

 First, this is a prompt to treat student engagement as a joined-up system, not a set of disconnected channels.
-Most universities already have student reps, surveys, and “you said, we did” communications.
-The question is whether these pieces connect into an evidence trail that stands up in quality work: clear ownership, clear actions, and clear feedback loops back to students.
+Most universities already have student reps, surveys, and "you said, we did" communications.
+The real test is whether those pieces connect into an evidence trail that stands up in quality work: clear ownership, clear actions, and clear feedback loops back to students.

 Second, it is a reminder to widen the definition of student voice beyond annual survey results.
-Student rep insights, complaints and compliments themes, module evaluation comments, and structured academic advising feedback can all point to the same underlying issues, but only if you bring them together.
-That is where many institutions struggle: different taxonomies, different reporting cycles, and different standards of evidence.
+Student rep insights, complaints and compliments themes, module evaluation comments, and structured academic advising feedback can all point to the same underlying issues, but only if you bring them together, a challenge echoed in QAA research on student representation practices and student feedback systems.
+That is where many institutions struggle: different taxonomies, different reporting cycles, and different standards of evidence make patterns harder to spot and harder to act on.

 Third, it raises the bar on how you communicate action.
 When student engagement is framed as partnership, it is not enough to publish outcomes after the fact.
-Institutions tend to get better engagement when students can see progress in-cycle: what was prioritised, what is being trialled, and how students can contribute to shaping changes.
+Institutions usually get stronger engagement when students can see progress while change is happening: what was prioritised, what is being trialled, and how they can help shape the next step.

-This is where qualitative feedback becomes operational.
+This is where qualitative feedback becomes useful, not just plentiful.
 Open-text comments are often the richest student voice evidence, but they are also the hardest to analyse consistently across faculties, programmes, and services.
-A governed approach to student comment analysis helps you turn free text into repeatable themes and track whether those themes improved after interventions.
+A governed approach to student comment analysis helps you turn free text into repeatable themes, trace decisions back to source comments, and track whether those themes improved after interventions.

-If you are strengthening your evidence trail for quality work, two useful starting points on our site are the student comment analysis governance checklist and the NSS open-text analysis methodology.
-For teams using sentiment views in reporting, our guide to sentiment analysis for UK universities sets out common failure modes and practical interpretation rules.
+If you are strengthening your evidence trail for quality work, start with the student comment analysis governance checklist and the NSS open-text analysis methodology.
+For teams already using sentiment views in reporting, our guide to sentiment analysis for UK universities sets out common failure modes and practical interpretation rules.

 Q: What should institutions do now in response to this QAA update?

 A: Use it as a prompt to review your student engagement evidence trail.
-Map your main voice channels (rep structures, surveys, open text, complaints, academic advising), confirm who owns analysis and action, and make sure you can show “you said, we did” with dates and outcomes.
+Map your main voice channels (rep structures, surveys, open text, complaints, academic advising), confirm who owns analysis and action, and make sure those inputs feed into one evidence base built by benchmarking and triangulating student survey data so you can show "you said, we did" with dates and outcomes.

 Q: Who does QAA’s student committee cover, and what is the timeframe?